PedroGaya/hellblazers/content/player-rules/10-health.md

 - Taking a **condition**;
 - Getting a **scar**;

+If you only have one die left in the pool when you take any damage, drop it instead of rolling the pool.

 ### Vex

 An intense flash of emotion like _anger, fear, or confusion_.
 Vex prompts an immediate, instinctive response.
 Choose one from **fight, flight, freeze** or **freakout**.